-If any of our product candidates are approved by any regulatory agency, we plan to enter into agreements with third-party contract manufacturers for the commercial production and distribution of those products.
+At the appropriate time during the clinical development of any future product candidates, we would plan to enter into long-term agreements with third-party contract manufacturers for the commercial production and distribution of drug substance, drug product and other components of our commercial supply chain.
 It may be difficult for us to reach agreement with a contract manufacturer on satisfactory terms or in a timely manner.
-In addition, we may face competition for access to manufacturing facilities as there are a limited number of contract manufacturers operating under current good manufacturing practices, or cGMPs, that are capable of manufacturing our product candidates.
+In addition, we may face competition for access to manufacturing facilities as there are a limited number of contract manufacturers operating under current good manufacturing practices, or cGMPs, that are capable of manufacturing any future product candidates.
 Consequently, we may not be able to reach agreement with third-party manufacturers on satisfactory terms, which could delay our commercialization efforts.

 Third-party manufacturers are required to comply with cGMPs and similar regulatory requirements outside the United States.
 Facilities used by our third-party manufacturers must be approved by the FDA after we submit an NDA and before potential approval of the product candidate.
-Similar regulations apply to manufacturers of our product candidates for use or sale in foreign countries.
-We do not control the manufacturing process and are completely dependent on our third-party manufacturers for compliance with the applicable regulatory requirements for the manufacture of our product candidates.
-If our manufacturers cannot successfully manufacture material that conforms to our specifications or the strict regulatory requirements of the FDA and any applicable foreign regulatory authority, they will not be able to secure the applicable approval for their manufacturing facilities.
-If these facilities are not approved for commercial manufacture, we may need to find alternative manufacturing facilities, which could result in delays in obtaining approval for the applicable product candidate.
+Similar regulations apply to manufacturers of product candidates for use or sale in foreign countries.
+We would not control the manufacturing process and would be completely dependent on our third-party manufacturers for compliance with the applicable regulatory requirements for the manufacture of product candidates.
+If any such future manufacturers cannot successfully manufacture material that conforms to our specifications or the strict regulatory requirements of the FDA and any applicable foreign regulatory authority, they would not be able to secure the applicable approval for their manufacturing facilities are not approved for commercial manufacture, we may need to find alternative manufacturing facilities or manufacturers, which could result in delays in obtaining approval for the applicable product candidate.

-In addition, our manufacturers are subject to ongoing periodic inspections by the FDA and corresponding state and foreign agencies for compliance with cGMPs and similar regulatory requirements both prior to and following the receipt of marketing approval for any of our product candidates.
+In addition, contract manufacturers are subject to ongoing periodic inspections by the FDA and corresponding state and foreign agencies for compliance with cGMPs and similar regulatory requirements both prior to and following the receipt of marketing approval.
 Some of these inspections may be unannounced.
-Failure by any of our manufacturers to comply with applicable cGMPs or other regulatory requirements could result in sanctions being imposed on us, including fines, injunctions, civil penalties, delays, suspensions or withdrawals of approvals, operating restrictions, interruptions in supply and criminal prosecutions, any of which could adversely affect supplies of our product candidates and significantly harm our business, financial condition and results of operations.
+Failure by any future manufacturer of ours to comply with applicable cGMPs or other regulatory requirements could result in sanctions being imposed on us, including fines, injunctions, civil penalties, delays, suspensions or withdrawals of approvals, operating restrictions, interruptions in supply and criminal prosecutions, any of which could adversely affect supplies of product candidates and significantly harm our business, financial condition and results of operations.

-Our current and anticipated future dependence upon others for the manufacture of our product candidates may adversely affect our future profit margins and our ability to commercialize any products that receive marketing approval on a timely and competitive basis.
+Our anticipated future dependence upon others for the manufacture of any future product candidates may adversely affect our future profit margins and our ability to commercialize any products that receive marketing approval on a timely and competitive basis.